matter-labs/era-test-node/SUPPORTED_APIS.md

-# 🔧 Supported APIs for In-Memory Node 🔧
+# 🔧 Supported APIs for anvil-zksync 🔧

 > ⚠️ **WORK IN PROGRESS**: This list is non-comprehensive and being updated.
-If there is an API that requires additional support, please start by [creating a GitHub Issue](https://github.com/matter-labs/era-test-node/issues/new/choose).
+If there is an API that requires additional support, please start by [creating a GitHub Issue](https://github.com/matter-labs/anvil-zksync/issues/new/choose).

 ## Key